juvenn/hello-data/README.md

 An Exploration on Individual Income
 ====

-We've collected a thousand of inviduals' income data, populated at data/sample.csv.
+We've collected a thousand of individuals' income data, populated at data/sample.csv.
 It has been anonymized, while including age, education, and monthly recurring income.